Coherent high-velocity chiral magnons in the metallic altermagnet CrSb

-Comparison of the simulated spectra with experimental data (Fig.~\ref{fig:Splitting}(a) and (b)) reveals a clear six-fold symmetry pattern in the spin excitations, in contrast to the fully symmetric spin-wave cones expected for the case of $J_{11}=0$.
-This provides strong experimental evidence for chiral spin splitting arising from altermagnetic interactions in CrSb.
-Furthermore, one-dimensional cuts along the $(H,0,2.85)$ directions shows two distinct peaks, while the cut along ($K$,-2$K$,2.85) shows a single unsplit maximum, Fig.~\ref{fig:Splitting}(c) and Fig.~\ref{fig:Splitting}(d), respectively.
-Fitting this splitting yields a value of $J_{11}= 1.8(4)$~meV.
-Using this value, we calculated the expected magnon dispersion along the $\Gamma$–$L$ direction (Fig.~\ref{fig:Splitting}(e)) and compared it to the corresponding experimental data (Fig.~\ref{fig:Splitting}(f)).
-The energy splitting reaches 27(5)~meV, which is comparable to the instrumental resolution (20 meV) and thus cannot be clearly resolved in the energy dimension.
+Comparison between simulated spectra and experimental data (Fig.~\ref{fig:Splitting}(a,b)) reveals a clear six-fold symmetry in the spin excitations, in contrast to the symmetric spin-wave cones expected for $J_{12}=0$.
+This provides direct evidence for chiral spin splitting arising from altermagnetic interactions in CrSb.
+Taking 1D cuts along the splitting and non-splitting directions (Fig.~\ref{fig:Splitting}(c,d)), we can observe a clear two-peak structure in the former and a single maximum in the latter.
+To quantify the splitting, we fit the cut along the $(H,0,2.85)$ direction by two Gaussian peaks.
+The resulting best fit yields a separation of 0.30(2)~\AA$^{-1}$ (0.17(1) r.l.u.), with a peak FWHM of 0.23(2)~\AA$^{-1}$ (0.12(2)~r.l.u.), which can be compared to the instrumental resolution of 0.191(1)~\AA$^{-1}$.
+In contrast, a 1D cut along orthogonal ($K$,$-2K$,2.85) direction is described by a single Gaussian peak, confirming the directional nature of the splitting (Fig.~\ref{fig:Splitting}(d)).
+A SpinW fit of (Fig.~\ref{fig:Splitting}(b)) yields $J_{12}= 1.8(4)$~meV.
+Using this value, we calculated the expected magnon dispersion along the $\Gamma$–$L$ direction (Fig.~\ref{fig:Splitting}(e)) and compared it to the experimental data (Fig.~\ref{fig:Splitting}(f)).
+The energy splitting reaches 27(2) meV at $H = 0.20$ (SI Fig. S10), which is comparable to the instrumental resolution (20 meV) and therefore remains unresolved in the energy dimension.

+It should be emphasized that the lack of a clear splitting signature in the energy space is not due to the size of the splitting.
+In fact, the magnon splitting in CrSb is an order-of-magnitude larger than any previously measured altermagnet (27 meV for CrSb as compared to 3~meV in $\alpha$-Fe$_2$O$_3$~\cite{7yhz-jptc}) and is also largest as a percentage of its total bandwidth (12\% as compared to 5\% for MnTe~\cite{liu2024chiral}), Table SV.
+Rather, this measurement lies well outside the energy range over which flux and resolution are optimized in modern neutron spectrometers.
+The splitting detection method established here exploits the relatively better $Q$ resolution of such instruments and can be generally applied to any phenomena that yield lifted degeneracies in excitation spectra.
+Importantly, chiral magnon splitting is a symmetry-enforced property and therefore persists throughout the magnon spectrum, including the low-energy regime relevant for device applications.